jbejjani2022/le-petit-desk/README.md

-# Le Petite Desk
+# 🎵 Le Petite Desk

-A minimal website for le petite desk - an intimate music venue bringing musicians together in the most honest venue we know: our living room.

-## 🎵 About

-Le petite desk is a dorm-turned-studio that hosts intimate musical gatherings.
-Home to a petite desk with big sound, we create spaces for musicians to perform without pressure, just music that matters, made in good company.
+A minimal website for le petite desk, a dorm-turned-studio that hosts intimate musical gatherings.
+We create spaces for musicians to perform without pressure, in good company.

 ## 🎯 Key Sections